 Go Solar Now to Avoid Uncertainty

 Unfortunately, times are changing for solar policy across the country.
-From changes to net metering policies, to additional charges for solar customers, to the impending expiration of the federal tax credit, plenty of uncertainty lies ahead.
+From changes to net metering policies to additional charges for solar customers, plenty of uncertainty lies ahead.

 That’s why we urge New Yorkers considering home solar to move forward as soon as possible.
 By signing on now, you’ll avoid policy changes and be able to take advantage of New York State solar incentives at their peak.